sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 ### Digital Standards

 The [GC's Digital Standards](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html) form the foundation of the government's shift to becoming more agile, open, and user-focused.
-They will guide teams in designing digital services in a way that best serves Canadians.
+They guide teams in designing digital services in a way that best serves Canadians.
+The Digital Standards include:

 - Work in the open by default
 - Use open standards and solutions